jeffutter/eini/README.md

-# eyaml
+# eini
-EYAML is a small library to manage encrypted secrets using asymmetric encryption.
+EINI is a small library to manage encrypted secrets using asymmetric encryption.